warrenwong641/OPGGnotiDaily-OPGG-ranking-notification/README.md

 ### Installation

-Download the installer to install.
+Download the exe file to install.